suncoast-devs/ux-pt-course/wk-one-lesson-plan/week-one-lp.md

 This phase goes hand in hand with prototyping.
 User testing with prototypes will give answers that may lead you right back to creating new prototypes.

 **Conduct 90-minute design thinking challenge**

+**Lab Activity / Take Home:** Using the techniques reviewed in the first class and today, develop personas and/or user journeys for the users of your product.
+Ideate on the design problem chosen in the first week.

+**Optional Homework:** Write about your biggest challenges this week.
+Were you surprised by anything you learned?